devendranaga/rust_manual/manuscript/manual.md

-# Rust from a C Programmer
+# Rust Notes from a C Programmer

 ## Cargo